cooltwin/Fault-Tolerant-Distributed-File-System/README.md

 RUNNING THE PROGRAM
 --------------------------------------------------------------------------------------------------------

-- In the src directory class files are generated for all the classes \n
 - Check the entries in the Config file and open all the machines mentioned in the config file
 - type "java StaticVoting machine number" eg java StaticVoting net01
 - The program must be run simultaneously on all the machines mentioned in the Config file